 One more perfect aspect of this truly amazing cake is that it refrigerates and freezes equally well.
 No rushing to get dessert on the table!
 I make mine days ahead.

 I will have to make two for my family…one for me and the other for them.
 This recipe goes great with my Chili Cocoa Crusted Venison with Blackberry Reduction Sauce.
 Really, I hope you will give these two recipes a try.
 I can’t think of a better way to celebrate!

 Dark Chocolate Flourless Cake

-- 1 cup of butter (2 sticks), cut into ½ inch pieces plus extra for greasing the pan
+- 1 cup butter cut into 1/2 inch pieces plus extra for greasing the pan

-- 1 lb. good bittersweet chocolate (Ghirardelli), coarsely chopped
+- 1 pound good bittersweet chocolate coarsely chopped